What is a Real Estate Appraiser’s Salary?

 The difference between a normal appraiser and an appraiser who carries one or both designations is like comparing a CPA to an accountant.
 Bottom line, they are just better.

-I’m not a writer and I’m not an appraiser anymore (retired).
+I’m not a writer and I’m not a real estate appraiser anymore (retired).
 However I am still closely tied to the appraisal profession through my investing career as well as my friends and family who are appraisers.
 This research and information are intended to provide clarification to individuals who have questions or require additional data regarding real estate appraiser’s salaries.

 Let me know in the comments below if this article was helpful to you.
 Do you disagree with anything?
 Comments or suggestions?
 Let me hear them!